-- Sooting, especially on appliance and vents
+- Sooting, especially on appliances and vents.

-- Unfamiliar burning odor
+- Unfamiliar or burning odor.

-- Increased moisture inside of windows
+- Increased moisture inside of windows.

-- Yellow flames
+- Yellow flames.

 LIGHTING PILOT LIGHTS

 IF A PILOT LIGHT REPEATEDLY GOES OUT or is very difficult to light, there may be a safety problem.
 DO NOT try to fix the problem yourself.
 IT IS STRONGLY RECOMMENDED that only a QUALIFIED PROFESSIONAL light any pilot light that has gone out.